logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ##### Get alert's ID
 {:.no_toc}

-Each alert has a unique ID that can help you find and share it with your teammates.
-Once you're alert is configured, click on the Edit button next to it.
-Then, the URL will update to include a set of numbers that represents your alert's ID.
+Each alert has a unique ID to help you find and share it with your teammates.
+Once your alert is configured, click the Edit button next to it.
+Then, the URL will update to include a set of numbers that represents your alert’s ID.

 The URL will look like this: